How I Got Catfish’d: A Shocking True Story

 Clearly what Marie showed me was a façade and I can’t go for that.
 I felt betrayed.
 I tried giving it a chance, tasting Marie’s potatoes, scooping a spoonful of her dry, disappointing macaroni into my mouth but it just wasn’t right.
 Inside and out, she was nothing like she’d seemed.

 I don’t mean to shy people away from trust and finding happiness in potential, but I encourage you all to be wary.
 Ask questions, check Google in advance, and perhaps consider trying Stouffer’s instead.
 You just never know if you’re falling for actual country-fried steak or mystery meat with Photoshop skills.
 Soldier on, folks, the frozen TV dinner for you is out there somewhere.
-TC Mark
+Thought Catalog Logo Mark